 But now, many of those manufacturers are finding that the gold has turned to dross.
 In this special edition of Supply & Demand Chain Executive, we’ll examine the reasons why.
-Companies like Apple and GE already announced that they’re bringing some manufacturing home.
+Companies like Apple and GE already have announced that they’re bringing some manufacturing home.
 Other players are following suit, considering reshoring back to the United States, or, perhaps, near-shoring to Mexico.
-They’re discovering that there are many more issues to consider and, hey, maybe it’s not so cheap over there anymore!
+They’re discovering that there are many more issues to consider and, hey, maybe it’s not so cheap over there anymore.

 One major consideration is total landed cost.
 Its key components include raw material and component costs; manufacturing costs (fixed and variable); transportation and logistics; inventory carrying cost; and taxes and duties.
 Not including them in the formula can lead to disaster.

-A Hackett Group study confirmed “that the most important decision driver in the development of a manufacturing sourcing strategy is total landed cost.
+A Hackett Group study “confirmed that the most important decision driver in the development of a manufacturing sourcing strategy is total landed cost.
 Product quality, protection of intellectual property and supply chain risk trail in importance.”

-While stolen IP lagged behind total landed cost in the Hackett study, it can be devastating.
+While stolen IP lagged behind total landed cost in the Hackett Study, it can be devastating.
 It’s difficult to maintain control of your IP when you’ve turned over your carefully engineered and developed properties to a partner in a country where such rights aren’t as protected as they are here.

-Harry Moser, Founder and President of the Illinois-based Reshoring Initiative, said, “IP [theft] is serious.
+Harry Moser, Founder and President of the Illinois-based Reshoring Initiative, says, “IP [theft] is serious.
 It can happen here, but it’s worse over there.
 The Chinese government is very aggressive in forcing companies to divulge technology if they want a factory in China.”

-In one such case, a Midwestern firm that outsourced to China was exhibiting at a trade show.
+A Midwestern firm that outsourced to China was exhibiting at a trade show.
 Walking the show floor, one company rep found a Chinese company displaying his company’s products, right down to the marketing materials that featured the rep’s own child in a photo!
 It would be funny, if it wasn’t so serious.